About The Immersive Journalist

 That same year, Tim Berners-Lee went public with the World Wide Web project at CERN in Geneva.
 A few months later, in 1992, I built my first web page.

 All that early work informed my career as a university lecturer teaching web design and media studies in the early 90s.
-I then moved into journalism as a technology writer specialising in digital creativity, a job I did for a few decades.
-After a second Master’s degree—this time in Creative Writing—I returned to academia, lecturing in journalism.
-I am now the Course Director for undergraduate journalism at Leeds Beckett University, where I’ve worked since 2011.
+I then moved into journalism as a technology writer specialising in digital creativity, a job I did for two decades.
+I published internationally in computer magazines, websites, and broadsheet newspapers, and was sought after as a specialist in communication design and emerging technologies.

 As I’ve been building websites since the ’90s, I have no reservations or embarrassment in saying this one is currently under construction.